 Council tax pays for local services like schools, social care services, waste collection, maintenance of roads and structures, street lighting, leisure & culture, emergency services and much more.

-Most of the council tax goes to the Local authority, Monmouthshire County Council, to spend on local services but parts also go to the Police and Crime Commissioner for Gwent and Community Councils.
+The majority of the council tax goes to the Local authority, Monmouthshire County Council, to spend on local services but parts also go to the Police and Crime Commissioner for Gwent and Community Councils.

 The council also receives income from business rates, government grants, other fees and charges, all of which contribute towards the cost of providing council services.

-Council tax also contributes to other costs and services including the management of council buildings, costs associated with policy, strategy and communication, the costs of running the revenue and benefits service, and borrowing costs.
+Council tax also contributes to other costs and services including the management of council buildings, costs associated with policy, strategy and communication, the costs of running the revenue and benefits service and borrowing costs.

-2024/25 Budget
+2026/27 Budget

 The council spending is split into two categories called revenue and capital.

-The council’s budget plan sees an overall revenue budget for 2024/25 of £219.9 million.
+The council’s budget plan sees an overall revenue budget for 2026/27 of £263 million.
+This includes sums collected on behalf of the Police (£19.8 million), and Town & Community Councils (£4.2 million).

 The revenue budget will be financed by:

-- Non-Domestic rate redistribution from Welsh Government of £34.9m
+- Non-Domestic rate redistribution of £33.4 million

-- Council Tax to fund Council services of £73.3m
+- Council Tax (MCC) of £94.3 million

-The Council’s budget plan also sees a capital budget of £35.2 million for 2024/25.
+The Council’s budget also sees a capital investment of £18.7 million for 2026/27.

 This capital expenditure will look to support: